 - Crispy Edges + Gooey Middle - The buttered tops get golden and crunchy while the cheese melts into the fluffy rolls.

-- Customizable – Mix and match your favorite cheeses or add extras like ham, turkey, tomato, or pesto.
+- Customizable - Mix and match your favorite cheeses or add extras like ham, turkey, or even get fancy by adding lobster for a lobster grilled cheese!

 - Crowd Favorite - Ideal for entertaining, game day, or as an after-school snack.
 Everyone loves a mini version!